ardiantovn/ardiantovn.github.io/_pages/cv.md

     company: "Big Data Analytics Laboratory, Politics and Government Department, FISIPOL, UGM"
     date: "Feb 2019 - June 2022"
     description:
-      - "Conducted twitter & news data analysis with political science researchers."
+      - "Enabled **comprehensive Twitter and news data analysis** for political science researchers, leading to **more accurate insights** for published studies."
-      - "Storyboarded twitter and news data using of social network analysis, word cloud, and timeline chart using Gephi and Tableau."
+      - "Created **visualizations** of Twitter and news data using Gephi and Tableau, enhancing **reader understanding** of key trends."
-      - "Developed twitter and news ETL using Airflow."
-      - "Crafted twitter and news dashboard using Apache Superset."
-      - "Developed and delivered a learning material about composing twitter query for political science researchers."
+      - "Developed a new **Twitter & News Insight Dashboard** using Apache Airflow and Superset, enabling **automatic weekly analysis** capabilities."
+      - "Developed and delivered **training materials** on Twitter & News Data Analysis, **enhancing researchers' data collection, processing, and visualization skills**."
-      - "Implemented a gender prediction model based person name."
+      - "Implemented a **gender prediction model** based on person names, **streamlining demographic analysis** in research studies."
     skills:
       - "Python"
       - "Apache Airflow"